 End note: I visited the Carso with a number of other wine bloggers who attended this year’s European Wine Bloggers Conference (EWBC).
 Here’s another account of our visit to the Carso, from Simon Woolf.

-6 Responses to “Kings Of The Carso”
+6 thoughts on “Kings Of The Carso”